alosdiallo/HMS_Immunology_RNASeq/README.md

 ### Installation instructions
-1. You should have R & Rstudio installed.
+1. You must have R & Rstudio installed on your computer.
+Instructions can be found in here.
-2.
+2. HMS O2 Cluster: Putty, WinSCP

 #### The follow species are currently supported by the App